haresh121/Neural-Style-Transfer/README.md

 	* **content loss** (distance between the input and output images - we strive to preserve the content)
 	* **style loss** (distance between the style and output images - we strive to apply a new style)
 	* **total variation loss** (regularization - spatial smoothness to denoise the output image)
-5. Finally, we set our gradients and optimize with the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) algorithm.

 # Results